Welcome to Camino

 a community learning to love

-Here in Portland, many of our neighbors are asked to carry the weight of starting over alone.
+Starting over is hard — and in Portland, a lot of our neighbors are asked to do it alone.

-We walk with people returning from incarceration, those re‑entering life after recovery, and individuals at high risk of being drawn into cycles of addiction or incarceration.
-Through trauma‑informed spiritual accompaniment and the slow, steady work of building community, we help create the conditions where people can find connection, stability, and a renewed sense of belonging.
+Through trauma‑informed spiritual accompaniment and the slow, steady work of building real community, we help create the conditions where people can find kindness, connection, stability, and a tangible sense of belonging.

 Sunset over rugged snow-capped mountains with pink clouds in the sky.